Counting $3$-dimensional algebraic tori over $\mathbb{Q}$: Counting algebraic tori over of dimension

 We provide upper and lower bounds of $N_3^{\tor}(X; H)$ for each $H$ in $\WW$, which are summarized in Table \ref{table2} below.
 The upper bounds for $H = H_{12, b}, \, H_{12, c}, \, H_{24, d}$ are under the assumption of Conjecture \ref{conj1d} and the upper bound for $H_{24, g}$ is under the assumption of Malle's conjecture for the Galois group $12T8$.
 The other upper and lower bounds are unconditional.

 We concentrate on the lower bounds in this section.
-The result is satisfactory, in the sense that the asymptotic inequality $X^{\frac{1}{a(H)}} \ll N_3^{\tor}(X; H)$ is true for every finite subgroup $H \neq 1$ of $\GL_3(\Z)$.
-By Proposition \ref{prop41a}, \ref{prop41c}, \ref{prop42a} and Remark \ref{rmk42b}, it is enough to prove this for $H \in \WW$.
+The result is satisfactory, in the sense that the asymptotic inequality $X^{\frac{1}{a(H)}} \ll N_3^{\tor}(X; H)$ holds for every finite subgroup $H \neq 1$ of $\GL_3(\Z)$.
+By Propositions \ref{prop41a}, \ref{prop41c}, \ref{prop42a} and Remark \ref{rmk42b}, it is enough to prove this for $H \in \WW$.
 The case $H=H_{24, b}$ is considered separately because its proof relies on the work of Cohen and Thorne \cite{CT16}.

 For a cyclic cubic field $k$, denote by $\mathcal{F}(k)$ the set of quartic $A_4$-fields whose cubic resolvent is $k$.
 For every $K \in \mathcal{F}(k)$, there is $f(K) \in \Sqf_2$ which satisfies $D_K = D_k f(K)^2$.
 For every $f \in \Sqf_2$, denote